Constitution Day 2016

-The Constitution established the rules and separate powers of the three branches of the federal government: the legislature, the executive branch, and the judiciary, as well as outlining the principle of federalism.
+The Constitution established the rules and separate powers of the three branches of the federal government (the legislature, the executive, and the judiciary) and outlined the principle of federalism.

 The U.S. Constitution in the oldest national constitution currently in use.
 Did you know the following facts about the Constitution?